UTSCC09/project-buff-madolche-and-charge-rifle/README.md

 * [Apollo GraphQL](https://www.apollographql.com/)
 ### Back-End
 * [Node.js](https://nodejs.org/)
 * We use express to build backend because we can write authorization and handler into different parts, it makes testing much easier.
-I followed the https://www.youtube.com/playlist?list=PL55RiY5tL51rG1x02Yyj93iypUuHYXcB_ to build our backend, the most time we spending on backend is how to build a safe and useful api, which will be talked in the API part.
+I followed the [Build a Complete App with GraphQL, Node.js, MongoDB and React.js](https://www.youtube.com/playlist?list=PL55RiY5tL51rG1x02Yyj93iypUuHYXcB_) to build our backend, the most time we spending on backend is how to build a safe and useful api, which will be talked in the API part.
 We have a field called status in mongoose database to store the user is logging-in or not.
 This protect users' info/working being stolen by jwt leak.
 * There are several libraries/api/ being used during the development:
 * [mongoose](https://www.npmjs.com/package/mongoose), we use this package in npm to connect our backend and mongoose database
 ### Database